hiAndrewQuinn/finfreq/README.md

 # Installation using CrowdAnki

-_Technically inclined only.You don't have to do it this way!_
+_Technically inclined only.
+You don't have to do it this way!_

 1. **Install CrowdAnki** if it isn't already installed, either from [https://ankiweb.net/shared/info/1788670778](https://ankiweb.net/shared/info/1788670778), or by opening Anki and going to `Tools > Add=ons (Ctrl+Shift+A) > Get Add-Ons...` and pasting in the code `1788670778`.
 2. **Restart Anki** if you just installed CrowdAnki.